 Send in the artists, mystics, and clowns.
 Their fertile imaginations pours the new wine of the gospel into fresh wineskin (Luke 5:38).
 With fresh language, poetic vision, and striking symbols, they express God’s inexpressible Word in artistic forms that are charged with the power of God, engaging our minds and stirring our hearts as they flare and flame.

-If you have a heart to be a stand up comic, a designer of clothing, a play write, an opera singer, a singer/songwriter or a dancer, pursue it with a passion.
-My friend, Derek Brown, recently reposted this story as a splendid example of what that can look like.
+If you have a heart to be a stand up comic, a designer of clothing, a playwright, an opera singer, a singer/songwriter or a dancer, pursue it with a passion.
+You can make a difference in the world, a difference for good.

 – Darrow Miller